 Artificial intelligence (AI) is the use of computer programming to imitate human behavior, analyzing data to create technology systems that have the ability to understand, think and learn.

-One way in which DSSI leverages AI to boost efficiency is through its swap-and-save algorithm, which analyzes product swaps that have been made by customers in the past to predict which product they should switch to.
+One way in which DSSI leverages AI to boost efficiency is through its swap-and-save algorithm, which analyzes product swaps that have been made by healthcare customers in the past to predict which product they should switch to.

 Product Development and Engineering